 We support one-time and short-term opportunities for intergenerational engagement.
 Previous examples include multi-week art courses, ice cream socials, and ongoing partnerships with schools and nearby assisted living facilities.

 Each summer LBFE hosts two picnics at Larz Anderson Park in Brookline for older adults and volunteers to spend time in good company.
 Additionally, LBFE hosts a large Thanksgiving Day luncheon for nearly 200 older adults and volunteers and a smaller Winter Holiday luncheon in December.
-Due to the pandemic, the holiday luncheon programs are TBD for 2021.
+Due to the pandemic, the holiday luncheon programs are cancelled for 2021.